Provision of Basic Needs/ Family Supports

 – T-Town Safety-

-In collaboration with many local agencies and businesses, this one week program is offered to children graders K-2nd to teach them about safety through fun activities.
+In collaboration with many local agencies and businesses, this one-week program is offered to children in Kindergarten through second grade to teach them about safety through fun activities.

 – Mayhem –

-Learners learn in a fun environment and build their math, organization and team building skills.
+Learners build their math, organization and team building skills in a fun environment.

 Post-Secondary & Career Development